Combinatorial decision-making driven by multicomponent surface condensates

 \subsection{Designing multiphase classifiers}

 With this forward model, our goal is to identify an effective interaction matrix $\chi$ and reservoir chemical potential $\vec{\mu}_\text{res}$ (at $\beta=1$) such that, for a surface defined by a given input vector $\vec{\phi}_\text{in}$, the steady state is enriched in the desired output species and depleted in all other outputs (Fig. \ref{fig:model}B).
 This output convention is akin to ``one-hot'' representations common in machine learning.
 Tuning these parameters allows for the construction of free energy landscapes for which the input concentration $\vec{\phi}_\text{in}$ of a surface determines the free energy minimum to which it relaxes.
 In this case, surfaces enriched in different output species are separated in the input space by a discontinuous phase boundary that behaves functionally as a decision boundary.

 To train this model, we employ a differentiable implementation of the above dynamical description amenable to gradient-based optimization methods that minimize a loss function \citep{bradbury_jax_2018}.

-In particular, we require that the following criteria be captured by our loss function: first, the final concentration of the desired output species should be above some threshold value $\phi_\text{max}=A/N$, where $A$ is a value to be specified.
-Second, the final concentrations of the undesired output species should be below some threshold $\phi_\text{min}=B/N$, where $B$ is a value to be specified.
-These two criteria in turn enforce that the ratio of desired to undesired outputs should be above a set threshold $A/B$.
-We choose $A=1.1$ (mild enrichment above $1/N$), and $B=0.25$ (significant depletion below $1/N$).
+We require that our loss function captures the following physical criteria at any surface.
+First, we require the desired output species to be enriched at concentrations exceeding $\phi_\text{max}=A/N$.
+Second, we require all undesired outputs to be depleted at concentrations below $\phi_\text{min}=B/N$.
+These enrichment and depletion criteria, when satisfied, enforces that the desired output is recruited at high concentrations and exceeds undesired outputs by a factor of at least $A/B$.
+We choose $A=1.1$ (mild enrichment), and $B=0.25$ (significant depletion).

 Training the system entails considering a set of surfaces (or data points), each defined by an input concentration vector and a specification of the desired output species to be recruited.
 We find empirically that the following loss function gives the best performance in optimizing for the enrichment and depletion criteria:

 where the sum is over $n_\text{batch}$ data points in the training set, data point $a$ corresponds to a surface that reaches steady-state concentrations $\vec{\phi}_a$, and $j(a)$ is the index of the desired output species for data point $a$.
 We define a function that is monotonic in the extent that $\vec{\phi}_a$ fails to satisfy the enrichment/depletion criteria for a surface: